Protesters Gather Outside Police Precinct Hours After Officers Fatally Shoot Man Armed With Knife In West Philadelphia

-PHILADELPHIA (CBS) — Protesters gathered outside a West Philadelphia police precinct hours after two officers shoot and kill a man armed with a knife.
-The shooting happened in the area of 61st and Locust Streets just before 3 p.m.
+PHILADELPHIA (CBS) — Protesters gathered outside a West Philadelphia police precinct hours after two officers shot and killed a man armed with a knife.
+The shooting happened in the area of 61st and Locust Streets, just before 3 p.m.
 Monday.

-On Monday evening dozens gathering in front of the 18th Police District in West Philadelphia, upset over what happened blocks away just a few hours earlier.
+On Monday evening, dozens gathered in front of the 18th Police District in West Philadelphia, upset over what happened blocks away just a few hours earlier.

 “Responding officers witnessed a male on the block.
 Immediately they noticed he had a knife in his possession and he was brandishing it, and waiving it erratically,” said Philadelphia Police Sgt.
 Eric Gripp.